Ewan-D/beginnersBase11ty/src/posts/aNewBeginning.md

   - digression
 ---

-I dunno, I think that if this is the end I should probably fill out a little more detail while I still have the time!
+I dunno, I think in retrospect I could probably have saved myself some time if I had just started with a clone.
+But would I have learnt so much?
+Or even, would it have been so satisfying?
+Not to worry time to move on to the next thing...